-“18th-century style with a contemporary twist in this elegant B&B, just 5 minutes’ walk from St Mark’s Square”
+“18th-century style with a contemporary twist in this perfectly located B&B, just 5 minutes’ walk from St Mark’s Square”

-As tourists pound the busy thoroughfare to nearby St Mark’s Square, you’ll slip through inconspicuous bottle- green doors, ascend a sweeping marble staircase and arrive in a little patch of Venetian heaven.
+As tourists pound the busy thoroughfare to nearby St Mark’s Square, you’ll slip through inconspicuous bottle-green doors, ascend a marble staircase and arrive in a charming little Venetian home.
 Inside, 3 sumptuously dressed guest rooms and an understated Baroque lounge exhibit gilt gold mirrors, antique turquoise vases and 18th-century family portraits against powdery grey walls.
-The apartment, owned by the charming Gianni, has become a truly elegant oasis for culture-weary travellers.
+The apartment, owned by the charming Gianni, has become an oasis for culture-weary travellers.
 And as you unwind on the sofa, delicious coffee in hand (this is Italy, after all), the only indication of your busy city location will be the spirited gondolier repartee flooding the canal beneath you.
 Finding authenticity in Venice is rare; finding it for a good price with an adjacent gondolier stop is truly special.

 - A brilliant location, moments from the Piazza San Marco and Teatro La Fenice, and just across the bridge there’s the Gallerie dell’Accadameia, the Peggy Guggenheim Collection and the Punta della Dogana